 Step 4: Send the three documents from steps 1-3 as a PDF, JPG, or PNG as well as a photo (headshot from shoulders up) as a JPG or PNG to NPPAStudents@eCommunity.com.

 - Once we receive all three forms in our office, we will be able to begin the placement process.

 - We will do everything we can to place you, but placement is not guaranteed.

 Step 5: If you have a preceptor confirmed, please continue to Step 6.
 If you do not have a preceptor yet, stop here.
 We will notify you if we find a preceptor for you and ask that you notify us if you find your own preceptor.

 - We will continue to search until we hear from you, are able to place you, or reach your scheduled start date without placement.
 Placement is not guaranteed.

-- You must also complete the Educational Experience Rotation Agreement.
+- Completed Educational Experience Rotation Agreement.
 Please download this form, complete it, and obtain your preceptor's signature.
-Save it as a PDF, JPG, or PNG of it to NPPAStudents@eCommunity.com.
-Complete a separate agreement for each preceptor you work with.
+Save it as a PDF, JPG or PNG.
+You must have a separate agreement for each preceptor you work with.

-- When you return your signed rotation agreement, please register for APP/Med Student Orientation and Epic Training.
+- Dates you are available to attend APP/Med Student Orientation and Epic Training.
 These are held most Mondays (except holidays) between 8 a.m. and 12:30 p.m.
 You may attend orientation within the month before the start of your rotation.
-Register by including your first and second choice dates in your email with your rotation agreement.
+Register by including your first and second choice dates in your email with your rotation agreement and photo.